michaelcoe/UC-RDM-Workshop/episodes/08-project-wrap-up.Rmd

 to not have your data at all!
 This challenge works through identifying possible alternative file types for the data’s proprietary file type before instructing you to make a copy of the data in the new file type.

+An example of this would be to convert all your time series data to **.csv**.

 ## Create an Archive Folder